papermerge/documentation/src/glossary.rst

 Same as saying uploading documents i.e. take documents from any external source (e.g. S3 objects, storage, email account, local file system) and tranfer them into |project|.
-All successfully ingested documets appear in inbox folder folder of the user - the user whom documents were assigned to.
+All successfully ingested documets appear in ``Inbox`` folder of the user - the user whom documents were assigned to.

 .. _glossary_metacolumn: